BSC-ES/pyhanami/docs/source/User-Guide.md

 ```
 Note that, in this case, it is not necessary to specify `start_year_eeof`and `end_year_eeof`, as the ones used for the NOAA dataset will be applied automatically.

 The same way as before, it is possible to save the computed data and create plots for the EEOFs, the PCs (bimodal indices) for the selected years (`[year_1, year_2, year_3]`), and the frequency of ISO events.
 In this case, the mean monthly frequency (seasonality) of ISO events is compared between simulations and observations, and plotted together with the **TSS statistics**.
-The statistics can also be retrieved with the `bimodal_ISO.stats` attribute:
+The statistics can also be retrieved with the `BimodalISO.stats` attribute:

 ```python
 # Check computed statistics